grafana/grafana/docs/sources/tutorials/alerting-get-started-pt2/index.md

 {{< docs/ignore >}}

-In [Get started with Grafana Alerting - Part 3](http://www.grafana.com/tutorials/alerting-get-started-pt3/) you can learn how to group alert notifications effectively.
+In [Get started with Grafana Alerting - Part 3](http://www.grafana.com/tutorials/alerting-get-started-pt3/) you learn how to group alert notifications effectively.

 {{< /docs/ignore >}}